ysmood/github-trending/readme.md

 # Github Trending

 This project is a tutorial for developers who want to learn basic knowledge about web scraping.
-The goal is to scrape data from GitHub and rank the repositories based on the repositories you stared.
+The goal is to scrape data from GitHub and rank the repositories based on the repositories you starred.

 The knowledge required is just a basic understanding of coding.